-Bone spurs are small projections of bone that grow on the skeletal body.
-Also known as osteophytes, bone spurs often arise from osteoarthritis and may also develop as a result of general aging and different spinal conditions.
+Bone spurs on the spine are small projections of bone that grow on the vertebrae of the spinal column.
+Also known as osteophytes, bone spurs often arise from osteoarthritis and may also develop as a result of general aging and other spinal conditions.

 Bone spurs can be asymptomatic, but in some patients, depending on their location, they may result in debilitating pain.
 When you’ve been diagnosed with bone spurs non-surgical treatments may be recommended.
 Some patients may eventually need surgery for the removal of these bony growths.

 Bone spurs are a commonly develop on the human body due to wear and tear.
-These body growths are not always problematic.
-However, when bone spurs form on the facet joints in the spine, they can press against spinal nerves and other soft tissues, leading to pain and numbness in various parts of the body.
+These body growths are not always problematic, however, when bone spurs form on the facet joints in the spine, they can press against spinal nerves and other soft tissues, leading to pain and numbness in various parts of the body.
 The pain will vary based on the location of the spurs; lumbar osteophytes may cause lumbar radiculopathy which affects the lower extremities while cervical osteophytes (bone spurs in neck) may cause cervical radiculopathy which affects the upper extremities.

 What are Osteophytes?

 Bone spurs are an enlargement of the normal bone structure.
 The boney structure is often smooth and forms over a prolonged period of time on the edges of the bones near the joints.
 They can affect nerves, tendons, ligaments and other tissues.
 Some common places where bone spurs can develop include the spine, shoulders, hands, hips, knees, and feet.
-Bone spurs can be an indication that there is increased pressure on the joints of the spine.
+Osteophytes can be an indication that there is increased pressure on the joints of the spine.